Bonhomie-Solutions-Ltd/coming-soon/README.md

 Coming Soon
 ===========
 HomieBot's official coming soon page.
-Make an edit here then run git pull via ssh to see changes.
+Make an edit here then visit the site to see changes.